Caroline-A/Medical_education/Notes.md

 *
 --
 * advances in health sciences education, 1996, 2001
+* canadian medical education journal, 2010, 2012 (not in MEDLINE)
 * clinical teacher, 2004, indexed in PubMed from 2010
 * education for health, 1996, 2003
 * journal of continuing education in the health professions, 1988, 2000
+* journal of medical education and curricular development, 2014, 2016 (not in MEDLINE)
 * medical education online, 1996, 2008
 * medical teacher, 1979, 2002
 * teaching and learning in medicine, 1989, 2000
 *
 --
-* advances in medical education and practice, not indexed?
-* african journal of health professions education, not indexed?
+* african journal of health professions education, 2009, not indexed in MEDLINE, only selected citations from PMC
-* bmj simulation & technology enhanced learning, not indexed?
+* bmj simulation & technology enhanced learning, 2015, not indexed in MEDLINE, only selected citations in PubMed
-* canadian medical education journal, not indexed?
-* focus on health professional education, not indexed?
+* focus on health professional education, 1999, not indexed
-* journal of medical education and curricular development, not indexed?